nayanashenoy27/Power-bi-Dashboard/README.md

 -  Added filters for better exploration
 -  Used slicer based on gender
 ## Project Insights
-- The organization has an attrition rate of **19.35%**, indicating a moderate to high employee turnover.
+- The organization has an attrition rate of 19.35%, indicating a moderate to high employee turnover.
-- This suggests a need for immediate HR intervention to improve retention.
 - Most employees leaving fall under the “Upto 5K” salary slab.
 - Attrition significantly decreases as salary increases.
 - Low compensation is a key factor influencing employee exits